 For the tree below (read more about this tree HERE), I also used two ribbons.
 Since the plaid ribbon was 2.5″ wide, I placed it on the bottom.
 Then, I put them on the tree vertically in the same manner.
 In other words, you can add ribbons either vertically or horizontally.

 *This post is one stop on the ultimate blogger Christmas Tree Tour.
-Therefore be sure to visit all the other blogs (find the links at the end of this post) for a ton of holiday decorating inspiration.
+Therefore, visit all the other blogs (find the links at the end of this post) for a ton of holiday decorating inspiration.

 How to Put Ribbon on a Christmas Tree